sergodeeva/sergodeeva.github.io/_posts/2018-06-05-do-product-managers-really-need-to-know-how-to-code.md

 Here are some sterotypes:

 ## If a PM knows how to code, he/she can estimate what feature can be done easily and what feature will take time
 Ok, let's say PM knows that the feature A should take 1 day and the feature B should take 7 days.
-Means that the PM can't be fooled by the engineers who were planning to spent 3 days on the feature A and 15 days on the feature B. But what is the use of this knowledge?
+Means that the PM can't be fooled by the engineers who were planning to spend 3 days on the feature A and 15 days on the feature B. But what is the use of this knowledge?
 If the Engineering team is strong and motivated, there won't be such overestimation happen on the first place.
 But if the Engineering team is weak, they might even spend 5 days on the feature A and 20 days on B, regardless of the PM's knowledge.

 Ideally, PM should not even participate in the feature estimation, the Engineering team is the authority on estimating how much time the feature will take.